-If an individual identifies that they are taking a medication with heat/sun sensitivity side effects they should contact a medical professional for further advice and to discuss the options that will best match their needs.
+If an individual identifies that they are taking a medication with heat/sun sensitivity/cold intolerance side effects they should contact a medical professional for further advice and to discuss the options that will best match their needs.
 This may involve notifying their employer so that they can then make reasonable adjustments for everyone's safety, or no action at all - some of these side effects are rare.
-Moreover, following good principles of safe working in heat benefit all staff, not just those who are taking medication, and should be followed regardless:
+Moreover, following good principles of safe working, in hot and cold weather, benefit all staff, not just those who are taking medication, and should be followed regardless:

-- wear a hat and sunscreen, reapplying it throughout the day and, if possible, avoid direct sunlight and working outside in peak sunlight hours;

-- drink lots of water and wear breathable clothes;

-- do not undertake lone working in hot conditions;

-- if you, or a colleague, start to have any of these symptoms of heat stroke/overheating stop work and seek help:

-- confusion, agitation, slurred speech, irritability;

-- skin feels hot to the touch;

-- nausea and vomiting;

-- flushed skin;

-- rapid breathing;

-- racing heart rate;
+- wear a hat and sunscreen, reapplying it throughout the day and, if possible, avoid direct sunlight and working outside in peak sunlight hours; - drink lots of water and wear breathable clothes; - do not undertake lone working in hot conditions; - if you, or a colleague, start to have any of these symptoms of heat stroke/overheating stop work and seek help: - confusion, agitation, slurred speech, irritability; - skin feels hot to the touch; - nausea and vomiting; - flushed skin; - rapid breathing; - racing heart rate; - headache. - For cold weather wear proper clothing and keep those areas that are most sensitive covered up to prevent cold exposure.

-- headache.

 Do not self-prescribe any solution.
-Continue to take any medications that are prescribed to you.
-Do not abruptly stop any medication, especially any prescription medication, without consulting a medical professional first.
+Do not abruptly stop taking any medication, especially any prescription medication, without consulting a medical professional first.
 Stopping can cause more harm than good.